 - the other person was harmed by the reliance; and

 - the other person’s reliance on the defendant’s representation was a substantial factor in causing the harm suffered (“causation”).1

-A misrepresentation is a false representation.
+A misrepresentation of fact is a false representation.
 A representation is:

 - a statement made from one person to another that a certain fact is true or accurate.